 What is a single rider line?

-A single rider line is a line for a ride that allows guests who wish to ride alone—that is, as a party of one—to use a separate, typically faster line for the ride.
-These guests are then used to fill empty seats on the ride (so a ride with four seats will get a group of three and then a single rider).
+A single rider line is a line for a ride that allows guests willing to ride alone—that is, as a party of one—to use a separate, typically faster line for the ride.
+These guests are then used to fill empty seats on the ride (so a row with four seats will get a group of three and then a single rider).

 What rides at Disney World have single rider lines?